sfstoolbox/sfs-matlab/README.md

 ### Secondary Sources

 The Toolbox comes with a function which can generate different common shapes of loudspeaker arrays for you.
-At the moment these include linear, circular, box shaped and spherical arrays.
+At the moment linear, circular, box shaped and spherical arrays are included out of the box.

 Before showing the different geometries, we start with some common settings.
 First we get a configuration struct and set the array size/diameter to 3m.